 Sam Fakhoury joined TearLab Corporation in December 2014 as the Director of Quality and Compliance and was promoted to Vice President of Quality, Compliance and Supply Chain in August 2016.
 Mr. Fakhoury has more than 14 years of experience in Quality, Compliance, Manufacturing and Supply Chain, most recently with Johnson and Johnson.
 Mr. Fakhoury Holds a Degree in Electronic Engineering with a minor in Computer Science from the Southern California Institute of Technology and a Degree in Business Management with a minor in Supply Chain Management from the University of Phoenix.

-Paul Smith currently serves as Vice President of International Markets for TearLab Corporation.
-Mr. Smith has more than 15 years of experience in sales and commercial leadership positions, most recently with Alcon, a division of Novartis.
-Mr. Smith joined TearLab from his position with Alcon as Global Manager for the company’s largest medical device franchise, representing over $1 billion in annual revenue.
-Over his 12 year career with Alcon, Mr. Smith held roles of increasing responsibility across pharmaceutical, consumer and medical device business unit operations where he led sales, marketing, strategic planning and portfolio management efforts both in the US and in global markets.
+Paul Smith currently serves as Executive Vice President of Commercial Operations.
+In this capacity, he leads global sales, marketing and business development for the company.
+Since joining TearLab in 2014, he has also served as Vice President of Global Sales and previously Vice President of International Markets.
+Mr. Smith has more than 15 years of experience in sales and commercial leadership positions.
+Prior to TearLab, he spent 12 years with Alcon, a division of Novartis.
+During his career there, Mr. Smith held roles of increasing responsibility across pharmaceutical, consumer and medical device business unit operations where he led sales, marketing, strategic planning and portfolio management efforts both in the US and in global markets.
+In his last role with Alcon, he served as Global Manager for the company’s largest medical device franchise, representing over $1 billion in annual revenue.
 Mr. Smith has extensive ophthalmic experience managing teams, building brands and commercializing products into a variety of international health systems.
 Mr. Smith earned his BA from the University of Central Florida and an MBA from the University of Florida.

 Steve Zmina currently serves as Vice President of Manufacturing & Engineering.
 Steve has more than 28 years of product development experience in a number of high technology industries including medical, telecommunications, semiconductor, and industrial and high volume consumer products.
 His wide range of skills include product development, product marketing, manufacturing, and operations.
 Prior to TearLab Corporation, Steve was the Vice President of Product Development at Thermoscan, in San Diego, California, developing professional and consumer infrared ear thermometers.
 He has also been responsible for the development of a variety of high volume consumer products for Tandy Electronics.
 While at Tandy, his product development team developed over 40 new, high volume consumer products.
 He introduced digital signal processing into very low cost consumer products to significantly improve product performance and value to the customer.
 Steve has also held a number of other executive level positions in the semiconductor and power supply industries, developing products for the consumer and industrial markets.
 Steve has BSEE and MSEE degrees from Purdue University in semiconductor electronics.